 - Multivariable MR

-- Two-sample MR with summary (aggregate) data
+- Two-sample MR or MR with summary-level data

-- Two-step/Mediation MR
+- Two-step or Mediation MR